Loaves and Dishes

 HOW TO COOK CANNED BLACK BEANS IN THE MICROWAVE

 Cook the bacon on a paper towel in the microwave first, then break it into pieces and mix together with the rest of the ingredients.
-Delete the onions and substitute 1 tsp of onion powder.
+Delete the onions and substitute 1 teaspoon of onion powder.

 Then, simply place all of the ingredients together in a medium sized microwave bowl and microwave on high at first for 2 minutes.
 Stir, then heat in 1 minute intervals checking and stirring until heated through.